alexgoft/DL_Framework_4_Multiclass_Classification/README.md

 # Multi-Label CIFAR10 Training/Evaluation Framework
 This is a __simple framework for building, training and evaluating DNNs__ for __multi-label classification problems with ambiguity__, meaning it is not said what image is what class.
 For example:
-Every training example consists of two images, and

 ![alt text](data.png)

 Project was developed with Keras (TF v2 Backend).